 TOM is produced in partnership by ClickView, Makematic, Adobe, Participate, and iCivics.

-What to expect from TOM
+What to expect from our online teaching resources

 TOM is a free online teaching resource for educators making the leap into remote teaching and learning.
 The engaging, self-paced course provides practical approaches to online teaching, with a focus on pedagogy.